jhyoong/EBD_SWE/README.md

 # Setting up for local runs (UNIX/WSL/MACOS)
 1. Install nodejs, npm
     - Recommend to use NVM for managing nodejs https://github.com/nvm-sh/nvm
-2. Install docker engine of your choice
+2. Install docker engine for your system

 ## Setting up local MongoDB on docker
 ```